5 Project Management Principles

 - Does the project need to be redirected from its original scope?

 At this point, you and other team members may have more than one project going on at once, so it’s your job to understand exactly how this project is going.
 During the middle phases, the waters of your project can become murky with changing demands from clients or executives, as well as unanticipated problems that threaten your carefully built budget.
+Diagrams like kanban boards and flowcharts can also be extremely helpful during this step to visualize the project's progress and increase transparency.
 If the stakeholders of a given project decide to change the scope or budget, you’ll be responsible for rerouting the project in a sensible, pragmatic way.

 Wouldn’t it be nice if, at the end of every project, you and your team had a spare day to catch up and celebrate a job well done?
 While most project managers would love to have dedicated debriefing time, it’s pretty rare.
 Instead, you and your team are far more likely to scatter to other projects and looming deadlines elsewhere.
 Before this happens, however, keep in mind that you, as project manager, decide when to finalize a project.
 Especially during longer or recurring projects, a project may not officially “end” all at once.